VACUMM/sonat/doc/source/conv.rst

 --------------------------------------------

 Model output must be CF compliant netcdf files with known variables (see :ref:`conv.vars`).
-To be recongnised, these variable must either have a known name (id) or a known standard_name attribute.
+To be recognised, these variable must either have a known name (id) or a known standard_name attribute.
-Once read by :func:`vacumm.data.DS`, it is formatted with a the matching known id, like "temp" for temperature.
+Once read by :func:`vacumm.data.DS`, it is formatted with the matching a known id, like "temp" for temperature.
-Three dimensional variable are interpolated to a fixed vertical axis before other processing, like the ensemble formation and reduction.
+Three dimensional variables are interpolated to a fixed vertical axis before other processing, like the ensemble formation and reduction.

 .. _conv.mode.ens: